Yi-Ding1/GTSRB_Classification/README.md

     Python code for this project

 - cnn_eval_state.pt
-    CNN model trained with weights saved for evaluation This is for reproducibility of the test results
+    CNN model trained with weights saved for evaluation.
+    This is for reproducibility of the test results

 - cnn_kaggle_state.pt
-    CNN model trained with weights saved for Kaggle test This is for reproducibility of the Kaggle test results
+    CNN model trained with weights saved for Kaggle test.
+    This is for reproducibility of the Kaggle test results

 - README.txt